davidgjiang/smart-pixels-ml/README.md

 ## What is the procedure that I have to follow in order to recreate this optimization process?
 The training comes in 2 main parts.

 The **first part** is training a model of your choice with the soft quantize layer.
-In our example notebook, `part_1_train_soft-quantizer_mlp-SLIM.ipynb`, we are training the `mlp-SLIM` model, which is a multilayer perception that predicts 3 outputs: x-midplane, y-midplane, and cot($\beta$).
+In our example notebook, `part_1_train_soft-quantizer_mlp-SLIM.ipynb`, we are training the `mlp-SLIM` model, which is a multilayer perceptron that predicts 3 outputs: x-midplane, y-midplane, and cot($\beta$).
 In this notebook, make sure to edit the paths to where you saved your input data and where you want your TFRecords to be saved to.
 This includes:
 * `dataset_base_dir`: the "parent" directory where all of your datasets are/will be located
 * `dataset_train_dir`, `dataset_validation_dir`: the subdirectory within `dataset_base_dir` where your input datasets live (ex: dataset_3src_16x16_50x12P5)
 * `tfrecords_dir_train`, `tfrecords_dir_val` the subdirectory within `dataset_base_dir` where your new TFRecords datasets *will* live